-1. Syllabus
+1. Syllabus:

 - a.
 For each class taught, the faculty member must prepare a course instruction plan (syllabus) following the university syllabus guidelines.
-These guidelines are available from the Office of Curricular Support at http://www.apu.edu/ocs/syllabi/ Faculty are required to update their syllabi annually to ensure compliance with current policies and/or new syllabus requirements. - b.
+These guidelines are available from the Office of Curricular Support.
+Faculty are required to update their syllabi annually to ensure compliance with current policies and/or new syllabus requirements.

+- b.
 Faculty must submit their syllabi to the department chair at the beginning of each semester.
 The department chair and/or their designee is responsible for reviewing syllabi for courses offered in the department to ensure they are consistent with departmental expectations and that course outcomes are aligned with the overall program outcomes.
-The syllabus is entered into the department's TaskStream account. - c.
+The syllabus is entered into the department's TaskStream account.

+- c.
 Course learning outcomes (CLO) are established for each course by individual departments and approved through faculty governance.
 Each department has the responsibility of maintaining the integrity of core CLOs across all sections of a specific course offering.
-Instructors may add up to two additional learning outcomes; however, they are required to consult with their program director and/or department chair prior to doing so, and must still meet and maintain all course learning outcomes.
-Departments may not change more than 50% of the number of original core CLOs without curriculum committee review. - d.
+Instructors may add up to two (2) additional learning outcomes; however, they are required to consult with their program director and/or department chair prior to doing so, and must still meet and maintain all course learning outcomes.
+Departments may not change more than fifty percent (50%) of the number of original core CLOs without curriculum committee review.

+- d.
 In keeping with our Christian commitment, faculty are expected to actively engage in faith integration in each course taught at APU where appropriate.
-Faculty are also highly encouraged to begin their classes with prayer and/or a devotion. - 2.
-Standard Syllabus Language for Credit Hour Assignment - a.
-Following the APU Credit Hour policy http://www.apu.edu/provost/resources/credit/, to meet the identified student learning outcomes of this course, the expectations are that this unit course, delivered over a week term will approximate:
+Faculty are also highly encouraged to begin their classes with prayer and/or devotion.

+- 2. Standard Syllabus Language for Credit Hour Assignment

+- a.
+Following the APU Credit Hour policy, to meet the identified student learning outcomes of this course, the expectations are that this unit course, delivered over a week term will approximate:

+- hours/week classroom or direct faculty instruction

+- hours/week laboratory work

+- hours/week internship

+- hours/week practica

+- hours/week studio work

+- hours/week online work

+- hours/week research

+- hours/week guided study

+- hours/week study aboard

-hours/week classroom or direct faculty instruction hours/week laboratory work hours/week internship hours/week practica hours/week studio work hours/week studio work hours/week research hours/week guided study hours/week study abroad hours/week other academic work In addition, out of class student work will approximate a minimum of (undergraduate) or hours (graduate) per course unit each week.
+- hours/week other academic work

+In addition, out of class student work will approximate a minimum of hours (undergraduate) or hours (graduate) per course unit each week.